alumet-dev/user-book/src/intro.md

 # Introduction

-Welcome to the ALUMET user guide!
+Welcome to the Alumet user guide!
-If you want to measure something with ALUMET, you have come to the right place.
+If you want to measure something with Alumet, you have come to the right place.

-To skip the introduction and install ALUMET, [click here](installation/install.md).
+To skip the introduction and install Alumet, [click here](installation/install.md).

 ## What is ALUMET?